 Colin Kennedy is a staff writer at the Tufts Daily.
-He is a second-year who has not yet declared a major.
+He is a third-year majoring in Quantitative Economics & International Relations.
 Colin can be reached at Colin.Kennedy@tufts.edu.

 According to its website, about 25 percent of Tufts students seek support through Counseling and Mental Health Services (CMHS) each year.
 Many students have criticized its focus on short-term care, inconvenient hours and long wait times for appointments.
 However, both students and CMHS staff note the difficulties of expanding the scope of on-campus services.
 Other […]